Buildings to Match Our Ambition

 Private funds are critical to ongoing improvements in our beloved bricks and mortar.
 A new Reedy Creek Equine Farm and renovation of the 35-year-old Equine and Farm Animal Veterinary Medical Center will allow experts from the College of Veterinary Medicine and College of Agriculture and Life Sciences to make tremendous progress in animal education, research and clinical care.

-Coming on the heels of the revitalization of Talley Student Union, the “old barn” of Reynolds Coliseum has been renovated and reborn as the center of campus for a new generation, just ahead of the construction of a new athletes’ commons and residence hall.
+Coming on the heels of the revitalization of Talley Student Union, the “old barn” of Reynolds Coliseum has been renovated and reborn as the center of campus for a new generation.
 The Historic Chancellor’s Residence has been reinvented as the new Gregg Museum of Art and Design and the Carmichael Gymnasium is undergoing renovations to create a central hub of recreation and wellness for campus.

 Places at NC State